casper-network/casper-node/utils/nctl/docs/commands-view-accounts.md

 ## Overview

 As part of the process of setting up a network, NCTL creates various on-chain accounts.
-Such accounts relate either to node operators (i.e. validators), to a network faucet, or to tests user accounts.
+Such accounts relate either to node operators (i.e. validators), to a network level faucet, or to tests user accounts.
 Each account is initialised with a valid key pair and an on-chain CSPR balance.
+NCTL greatly simplifies account management in a test setting.

 ## Viewing faucet information